Egyptian–Libyan War: Course of the war

 On 24 July, Libya mobilised its reserves.
 Meanwhile, the Egyptians initiated a large assault on Nasser Airbase, where the Libyans had still not moved their aircraft into cover.
 The Egyptian jets attacked in tandem with commandos in helicopters.
 They managed to demolish several early-warning radar systems, damage some surface-to-air missile sites, crater the airstrip, and destroy a few armoured vehicles and 6–12 Mirages.
 Libyan anti-aircraft fire shot down two Su-20s.
 Commando attacks on Libyan logistics depots at Al Adm and Jaghbub caused significant damage, though a raid by Egyptian jets on Kufra Airbase had little effect.
-Late in the day, while fighting was still going on in Jaghbub, Sadat declared a ceasefire.
+Late in the day, while fighting was still going on in Jaghbub, Libya, Sadat declared a ceasefire.
 Minor actions occurred over the next two days while Egyptian forces withdrew to their country.
 Over the course of the war the Libyans lost 30 tanks, 40 armoured personnel carriers, as well as 400 casualties.
 In addition to this, 12 Libyan soldiers were captured.
 Pollack stated that the LARAF lost 10–20 Mirages.
 Cooper and Grandolini wrote that the force lost six Mirages and as many as 20 Soko G-2 Galebs and Jastrebs.
 Most Libyan military installations east of Tobruk were damaged to varying extents.
 The Egyptians suffered at most the loss of four aircraft and 100 casualties, as well as a number of soldiers captured.
 According to Arab diplomats, three Soviet military technicians who were assisting the Libyans in operating their radars were incidentally killed in the airstrikes, though they were not participating in the conflict.
 While the fighting was going on, an Egyptian military spokesperson told the press that "our forces were careful not to harm Libyan civilians."
 According to journalist Mayada El Gohary, no Libyan civilians were killed during the war.